Omkar38-hub/Palindrome-Birthday/README.md

 # Palindrome Birthday
+* Take your's birthday
- Tell whether you was born on a palindrome day or not.
+* Tell whether you was born on a palindrome day or not.